Skin cancer is rising, but nobody’s checking.

 Dr Deepak Rallan, is one of the UK’s foremost Dermoscopist and was awarded the title of International Academic Expert in Dermoscopy in 2015.

-Dr Rallan is a consultant at James Paget University Hospital and the founder of Diamond Skin Care.
+Dr Rallan is Diamond Skin Care’s Chief Consultant and the founder of Diamond Skin Care.

 Actinic Keratosis (Solar Keratosis)